Using Technology and e-Disclosure

 As with document production generally, tribunals largely have wide discretion over the use of technology and broad-based e-disclosure during arbitral proceedings, and there has historically been limited guidance on production of ESI.
 This reflects a key difference between document production in arbitration, which typically occurs after the parties have submitted their first round of pleadings, rather than at the outset of the case, as with US discovery.
 Therefore, by the time document production occurs in arbitration, parties have already submitted their primary evidence to the tribunal, and should, in principle, be less reliant on document production for material in support of their primary case than a party in a US-style litigation.
 This, along with other cultural factors, has historically resulted in a smaller document universe at issue in international arbitration than in US-style litigation, and consequently less need for the efficiency gains and other benefits that technology can bring to the document production process.

 More recently, the availability of technology and the proliferation of ESI has, in practice, led to significant increases in the volume of documents at issue in international arbitrations.
 As international arbitration counsel become more familiar with technological tools used in e-disclosure, those tools often become a normalised part of the document production process, which can contribute to ‘mission creep’ during document production.
-Given the different functions that document production serves in international arbitration, and other procedural differences between the practice and US-style litigation, default to this kind of broad-based e-disclosure practice may not always be appropriate.
-When utilising e-disclosure tools in international arbitration, therefore, it is important to keep in mind the specific function of document production in the case at hand, and the actual timescale in which the document production phase must occur.
+However, given the different function that document production serves in international arbitration, and other procedural differences between the practice of international arbitration and US-style litigation, it is important to keep in mind the specific function of document production in the case at hand when determining whether and how to utilise e-disclosure tools.
+Equally, other factors must be taken into account, such as the actual timescale in which document production must occur (where there remains an ongoing duty throughout the arbitration), the scope of the potential document universe at issue, and any relevant budgetary or counsel capacity constraints.

 General arbitral practice has neglected a full debate and engagement with the topic of e-disclosure.
 However, the increasing relevance of ESI to any form of document production has led arbitral institutions to begin issuing some limited guidance about best practices for e-disclosure, including reasonable limits on its scope and the application of technological tools.